AdamT20054/DJSCaptcha/README.md

 });
 ```
-## To use the default embeds, simpley use the following code:
+## To use the default embeds, simply use the following code:

 ```javascript
     customPromptEmbed: new EmbedBuilder(), // [Optional] Customise the embed that will be sent